N95 respirator: Use

+Voluntary respirator use

+When in an environment where no designated hazards are present, OSHA mandated respirator requirements are limited to Appendix D of 1910.134.
+Voluntary respirator users under Appendix D are only obligated to follow manufacturer instructions for maintenance, use, and warnings, and to keep track of the respirator.
+OSHA encourages the use of respirators, even if only voluntarily.

+OSHA advises voluntary respirator users receive a copy of 1910.134 Appendix D, as well as verify that the respirator used, be it powered-air purifying, self-contained, or facepiece-filtering, is not a potential health hazard.

+During wildfires

+The EPA recommends wearing a N95 or P100 respirator during a wildfire for protection against smoke.
+Masks to avoid are those with a single strap (also known as a dust mask) or a mask with earloops.

+In addition to recommending NIOSH-approved respirators, the EPA also recommends building air purifiers to improve indoor air quality when commercial air purifiers are unavailable or unaffordable.

+As of October 2024, NIOSH is in the process of developing a hazard review on smoke exposure among outdoor workers.
+The current draft, as of 23 August 2024, advises the use of N95 respirators, as well as engineering and administrative controls.

+When mandated by employers

-Fit testing is a critical component to a respiratory protection program whenever workers use tight-fitting respirators.
+Fit testing is a critical component to a respiratory protection program whenever workers use tight-fitting respirators in a hazardous environment.
 OSHA (US) requires an initial respirator fit test to identify the right model, style, and size respirator for each worker; as well, as annual fit tests.
 Additionally, tight-fitting respirators, including the N95, require a user seal check each time one is put on.
 Facial hair at the sealing area of the respirator will cause it to leak.

-Respirators require a medical evaluation before use because they can make breathing more difficult.
-Some conditions that could prevent respirator use include heart conditions, lung disease, and psychological conditions such as claustrophobia.
+When use of a respirator is mandated by an employer, OSHA regulations require a medical evaluation.
 In the United States medical evaluation is required once, prior to initial fit testing and use, although it may need to be repeated if any adverse signs or symptoms are observed.
 Correct use of the respirator decreases the chances of airborne contamination by viruses.

 For persons who are medically disqualified from negative-pressure respirators, or who cannot pass a fit test due to facial hair or other reasons, a powered air-purifying respirator is a possible alternative.

+The rules on wearing respirators are similar in Canada.
+As of December 2024, SOR 86-304 dictates that, when employees are expected to do work in a hazardous environment, they must wear respirators approved by NIOSH, and must follow the procedures in CSA Z94.4 when fitting respirators.